fingerx/uWebKit/README.md

 A robust and easy way to add HTML5 web content to your PC/Mac application.

-#### When will it be available?

-uWebKit2 is currently in open beta.
-However, it is stable and being used by many studios in production.
-For seat purchasing information, please contact sales@uwebkit.com

-#### How much will it cost?
+#### How much does it cost?

-uWebKit2 will be inline with other Unity assets under no-nonsense licenses for both Binary and Source licensees.  uWebKit2 is a free upgrade for all uWebKit1 license holders.  uWebKit2 has many improvements and we recommend all uWebKit1 users upgrade once available.
-Please note that we will continue supporting iOS solely in the uWebKit1 product.
+uWebKit2 is licensed at $95/seat with a seat required for each project team member (programmers, artists, designers).
+Please contact sales@uwebkit.com if you are interested in a source license.  uWebKit2 is a free upgrade for uWebKit1 license holders.

 ### uWebKit2 for Unity Pro Features: